weremoose/hillsideprojects/_posts/2019-10-10-searching-for-the-european-roller-2019.md

   - image: /images/searching_for_the_european_roller_2019_03.jpg
   - image: /images/searching_for_the_european_roller_2019_04.jpg
 ---
+*Searching For The European Roller* is a lecture performance that has been  manifested in a large number of varying formats in response to the context in which it takes place e.g. arts festivals, research seminars, gallery spaces, universities, and site-specific responses within archives and institutions.

+The project was initiated in 2015 and maps the life, movement and disappearance of the blue bird, The European Roller.
+The lecture continues to evolve and experiments with performative methods and different adaptations of the original narrative.
+Most recently it includes only one performer rather the original two.

-A new adaptation of the performance _Searching for the European Roller_.
-Performed by Jonas Böttern at Space 52, Athens, part of the exhibition _The Whole and it's Parts through an Urbanistic Lens_, curated by Sibylle Feucht.
+In 2019-2020 *Searching For The European Roller* has been presented in the Arts Department at Ambedkar University Delhi, in the exhibition *The Whole and it's Parts through an Urbanistic Lens* curated by Sibylle Feucht, at Galleri 54 Gothenburg and at Bångska Våningen Stockholm.

 > Photo credit: Sibylle Feucht